Latest Headlines from Nourish | The Nourish Mission

 What's happened

-Zack Polanski, leader of the UK Green Party, has urged the government to impose sanctions on Israel and withdraw from the UK-Israel trade agreement following Israeli strikes on Lebanon that killed over 250 people.
-He also called for banning US military use of UK airspace amid ongoing Middle East conflict.
+Zack Polanski, leader of the UK Green Party, has called for the government to impose sanctions on Israel and withdraw from the UK-Israel trade agreement following Israeli strikes on Lebanon that have killed over 250 people.
+He also urges banning US military use of UK airspace amid ongoing Middle East conflict.

 What's behind the headline?